Achieving Communication Excellence (ACE) 2012 Lecture Series

 Continuing Medical Education (CME) Information

 The videos in this section are approved for Continuing Medical Education (AMA PRA Category 1 CreditTM in medical ethics and/ or professional responsibility) through The University of Texas MD Anderson Cancer Center.
-CME Certificates will be provided within 10 business days of completion.

 Risk Management Education Credit (RME) Information